Kahvi-0/Cheat-Sheets/Web.md

  [Sensitive Data Exposure](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A3-Sensitive_Data_Exposure)

  Many web applications and APIs do not properly protect sensitive data, such as financial, healthcare, and PII.
 Attackers may steal or modify such weakly protected data to conduct credit card fraud, identity theft, or other crimes.
 Sensitive data may be compromised without extra protection, such as encryption at rest or in transit, and requires special precautions when exchanged with the browser.
+At more complex levels this often involves techniques such as a "Man in The Middle Attack", whereby the attacker would force user connections through a device which they control, then take advantage of weak encryption on any transmitted data to gain access to the intercepted information (if the data is even encrypted in the first place).
+The most common way to store a large amount of data in a format that is easily accessible from many locations at once is in a database.

    - Stored credentials in site/site scripts